psfrolov/psfrolov.github.io/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 specialization will not work.
 For that reason, in real life you almost certainly should apply [type-safe handle idiom][url-type-safe-handles] to your wrapper class which is described in the recent [isocpp.org][url-isocpp] post by Emil Ernerfeldt.
-Than you can specialize `Clenaup` method on handle tag (which is effectively a form of [tag dispatching][url-tag-dispatching]).
+Then you can specialize `Clenaup` method on handle tag (which is effectively a form of [tag dispatching][url-tag-dispatching]).

 ### Conclusion